westewest/Plugfest2019/README.md

 ## Presentation Material

 This document focuses on installation.
-To know about this design model, please use the following link.
+To know about this design model, please use the following URL. https://gitpitch.com/westewest/Plugfest2019

-https://gitpitch.com/westewest/Plugfest2019
-https://gitpitch.com/westlab/PlugFest/
+The last Plugfest2018 demonstration environment is explained in the following URL. https://gitpitch.com/westlab/PlugFest/

 ## Requirements